Zheneq/EvoS/docs/knowledge-base/README.md

 **CentralServer** (assembly name for the `LobbyServer2` project), which serves two websocket endpoints — `/LobbyGameClientSessionManager` for game clients and `/BridgeServer` for game-server processes — plus two REST APIs (admin, user) and Prometheus metrics.
 State lives in MongoDB (or in-memory mocks when no DB is configured).
-Actual gameplay runs in separate, unmodified Atlas Reactor server processes that connect back over the bridge websocket; the lobby assigns players to them, relays lifecycle events, and persists results.
+Actual gameplay runs in separate custom game-server processes (source in the sibling repo) that connect back over the bridge websocket; the lobby assigns players to them, relays lifecycle events, and persists results.